 Converting website visitors into leads is an essential step in guiding customers through their buyer's journey.
 It never hurts to tell your visitors where to click to reach their destination, so, do not hesitate to do so.

 The last stage of the buyer's journey is the most delicate.
 If you find that too many qualified leads are failing to make a purchase, you may need to put more effort into your lead nurturing activities.

-Lastly, remember that this is a journey and not a race.
-Things take time to get you the desired results regardless of the level of automation that you achieved with your inbound marketing strategy, tools and tactics.
+Lastly, remember this is a journey and not a race.
+Things take time to get desired results regardless of the level of automation you achieved with your inbound marketing strategy, tools and tactics.